DinoChiesa/apigee-proxy-generator/README.md

     </Flow>
   ```

-* include a policy that maps the path parameter to the value {param1} that is used in the query.
+* include a policy that extracts the path parameter and applies it to the parameter `@keyword` that is used in the query.

+By following this pattern, you can build a REST model on top of curated queries.
+Your URL path can use more than one named parameter.
+And you can add more flows
-You could add more flows by inserting additional elements with distinct queries and path patterns.
-The other
+by inserting additional elements with distinct queries and path patterns.
+The
-configurations included here have more flows.
+other example configurations included here have more flows.

 ## Using the example tool